baloveless/IMProject/README.md

 Homepage: Create the front end to add friends, then translate that into the chat structure

 # History of Features

+3/30/2021: Send request and delete friend are both working properly, Friend test suite is working better

 3/27/2021: User test suite complete, friend backend near complete, friend testing in progress